Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

-The second stimulus bill created a new grant program for live venues affected by the coronavirus pandemic.
-This includes businesses that rely on ticket sales as a main source of revenue, like independently owned theaters, cinemas and museums.
+This grant program for live venues affected by the coronavirus pandemic, the Shuttered Venue Operators Grant (SVOG) offered funding to businesses that rely on ticket sales as a main source of revenue, like independently owned theaters, cinemas and museums.
+The SBA stopped accepting applications on August 20, 2021.
+But it plans on offering supplemental grants by invitation to businesses that were still struggling during the first quarter of 2021.

-Grant are available for up to $10 million, although your grant will be based on your operating expenses.
-If your business is earning 10% of a normal year's revenue or less, it receives first priority.
+Grant were available for up to $10 million, although grants were ultimately based on your operating expenses.
+If your business is earning 10% of a normal year's revenue or less, it received first priority during the first roll out of this program.